Skip to content

 Head movement or flexibility is another important aspect to consider when purchasing a shaver alongside blade movement.
 It all contributes to how well a shaver moves along the various contours of a person’s face.

-The 10 directional head movement on the Panasonic Arc 6 is extremely good and offers more than most, if not all other electric shavers I have used.
-I have wondered if the movement is overkill at times but I guess plenty of flexible head movement is better than not enough.
+The 10-directional head movement on the Panasonic Arc 6 is extremely good and offers more than most if not all, other electric shavers I have used.
+I have wondered if the movement is overkill at times, but I guess plenty of flexible head movement is better than not enough.

-We don’t always need head movement and at times a shaver needs its head to stay still and solid while shaving over tough areas.
+We don’t always need head movement, and at times, a shaver needs its head to stay still and solid while shaving over tough areas.
 The head on the Arc 6 can be locked via the switch at the back of the head that also opens the attached trimmer, and this lock is necessary.

 I was not sure what to expect from the Panasonic Arc 6.
-I found the Arc 5 an aggressive type shaver that gave the closest shave an electric shaver can give, so I wasn’t sure if the Arc 6 was going to be more aggressive than the Arc 5, offer more comfort, or both.
+I found the Arc 5 an aggressive type of shaver that gave the closest shave an electric shaver can give, so I wasn’t sure if the Arc 6 was going to be more aggressive than the Arc 5, offer more comfort, or both.

 To put the shaver through its paces I spent a few weeks shaving with various days of growth including on the first occasion a good coarse 4-day stubble beard.
-I used it wet and dry, shaving daily, every other day, and even did my usual head shaving session.
+I used it wet and dry, shaving daily, every other day, and even did my usual head-shaving session.

 3 or more days of growth – As mentioned on the first occasion of testing out the Arc 6 I had saved myself four days of growth.
-I was impressed that it could clean up the face quickly and easily; however, around the neck area I struggled with flay-lying and straggler hairs.
+I was impressed that it could clean up the face quickly and easily; however, around the neck area, I struggled with flay-lying and straggler hairs.

-I used an electric shaver pre-shave lotion to see if this helped on another occasion with only 3 days of growth and the Speick Electric Shave Lotion I used did help a lot.
+I used an electric shaver pre-shave lotion to see if this helped on another occasion with only 3 days of growth, and the Speick Electric Shave Lotion I used did help a lot.
 Oily skin does not serve shaving with an electric shaver very well and a pre-shave lotion or good skin cleanse or wash can help make an electric shave better.

 Shaving daily or every 2 days – Shaving every two to three days seems to be the sweet spot for me to shave with the Arc 6, although that is my sweet spot with any shaver or razor anyway.
 The shaver felt too aggressive for me to be using daily after trying it out on consecutive days, however, I did not get any neck irritation.